 • Visual aids – Animations, infographics, and UI walkthroughs simplify complex ideas.
 IBM uses animated videos to explain how its AI-driven supply chain solutions predict and prevent disruptions.
 By visually mapping out supply chain movements, they make elaborately detailed technology easy to grasp.

-Focusing on Varied Audiences with Customized for Video Content
+Targeting Diverse Audiences with Tailored Video Content

 • Finance — Videos can simplify financial tools by illustrating automated reporting for accountants and user-friendly dashboards for business leaders.